-Pure, 24-karat gold is always yellow.
+Pure gold is always yellow.
 In fact, white gold does not exist in nature.
-In general, pure gold is too soft to be used in jewelry and that’s why it’s mixed with other metals that make it durable enough to be worn daily.
-These metals are usually copper, silver, nickel, palladium and zinc.
+Pure, 24 karat gold is too soft to be used in jewelry and that’s why it’s mixed with other metals that make it durable enough to be worn daily.
+These metals include copper, silver, nickel, palladium and zinc.

 Back in the day, people used nickel to give white gold its shiny white metal look.
-However, many people (myself included!) are allergic to nickel and most quality jewelers don't use nickel anymore.
-That said, we import our solder material from the UK and it may contain trace amounts of nickel.
-Unfortunately, we can't control everything.
+However, many people (myself included!) are allergic to nickel and most quality jewelers won't use nickel anymore.
+Likewise, Gardens of the Sun does not use any nickel in any of our jewelry.

 So why does white gold turn yellow?